Abduler21/run-buddy/README.md

 ## Contribution
-Made with ❤️ by Abdulmelik Ersoy
+Made with ❤️ by Abdulmelik Ersoy.

 ### ©️2019 Run Buddy, Inc